compromise-evident/Authorship/README.md

 <br>
 <br>

-I discovered Authorship December 2019, which would not have been possible without direct inspiration from my personal heroes who sacrificed their freedom and demonstrated beautifully the need for publicly accessible AND comprehensible cryptographic evidence systems--Julian Assange and Edward Snowden--this is for you! :heart:
+I discovered Authorship December 2019, inspired by Julian Assange and Edward Snowden, my heroes.
+Their use of cryptographic evidence systems generally too complex and inaccessible led many to uncertainty, and me, to logical authentication anyone can understand in 15 seconds.